HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - Maximum 55% left side weight – manual trans

-- All ballast weight must be mounted securely and painted white with your car number on each of weights.
+- All ballast weight must be mounted securely and painted white with your car number on each weight.

-- Weight ballast cannot be mounted on the lowest part of frame facing the ground anywhere, even in the trunk.
+- Weight ballast cannot be mounted any lower or to the lowest part of frame rails facing the ground anywhere, even in the trunk.
+No weights shall be hung or mounted directly in front of, behind, beside or under the gas tank.

 - No fuel burn off allowance.

 - May remove both front inner fenders.
-Rear inner fender wells must remain full and intact.
+Rear inner fender wells must be closed to protect driver from track debris.
 May cut out front fender 3” around tires.
 Radiator must be stock location.
 Doors, door jambs, bottom side of hood and trunk may be gutted.
 All body parts must be steel.

 - Car must not have any sharp or pointed edges that could harm or injure the driver, tech official or safety crew.

-- Must remove interior, headlights, taillights & all side glass, leave interior open.
+- Must remove interior, headlights, taillights & all side glass, must leave interior open.

 - Must have 1/8” Lexan/Polycarbonate full windshield.
 No Plexiglas- No Exceptions.
 Must allow 5” at top of windshield for division sponsor sticker.